ProjectSam Symphobia 3: Lumina – The Beautiful Noise

 The textures banks are the most fun to play with – and some truly awesome looped sections are here.
 Some of the supplied patches give you the impression of being on the set on an MGM movie sound-stage of old.
 You could easily recreate your own Wizard of Oz soundtrack purely by using the textures banks alone.

-There is no doubt Lumina is amazing for scoring film and TV projects, its really aimed at that industry.
+There is no doubt Lumina is amazing for scoring film and TV projects, it’s really aimed at that industry.
 We tried using it for a simple pop song arrangement, and it really didn’t work at all.
-The samples are just too delicate to cut through a pop mix, and the velocity layering is just not setup for standard keyboard playing.
+The samples are just too delicate to cut through a pop mix, and the velocity layering is just not set up for standard keyboard playing.
 However, as mentioned earlier, where we did find Lumina was outstanding is as a soundscape foundation when using other synths.
-For instance, Lumina with Camel Audio’s Alchemy running together as a super-pad was simply mind blowing.
-Getting creative with deley and reverb effects even further pushed the boundaries.
-Lumina is so very ‘human’ sounding and organic, we loved the contrast adding a synthetic instrument brought – obtaining Hans Zimmer style soundtrack epicness is within reach, if you have the extra synths in your arsenal.
+For instance, Lumina with Camel Audio’s Alchemy running together as a super-pad was simply mind-blowing.
+Getting creative with delay and reverb effects even further pushed the boundaries.
+Lumina is so very ‘human’ sounding and organic, we loved the contrast adding a synthetic instrument brought – obtaining Hans Zimmer-style soundtrack epicness is within reach if you have the extra synths in your arsenal.

 At a few dollars shy of $1000NZD, this is no casual purchase, but it is excellent value for money if you can utilize all of the banks and textures included.
-The decision to include cartoon instruments with the more traditional orchestral sounds (or depending on how you look at it, orchestral sounds with the cartoon instruments) is perhaps a little off-putting to some producers who have no intention of ever creating game, animation or children’s scores – one third of the plugin might be interesting, but not entirely useful in your work.
-Swapping out the cartoon instruments for some harder hitting ensembles and creating a totally separate dedicated package for game and animation producers might have worked better for some people, consider the cost of Lumina.
+The decision to include cartoon instruments with the more traditional orchestral sounds (or depending on how you look at it, orchestral sounds with the cartoon instruments) is perhaps a little off-putting to some producers who have no intention of ever creating games, animation or children’s scores – one-third of the plugin might be interesting, but not entirely useful in your work.
+Swapping out the cartoon instruments for some harder-hitting ensembles and creating a totally separate dedicated package for game and animation producers might have worked better for some people, considering the cost of Lumina.

-We love how Lumina removes all the tedious work of scoring individual instrument and just presents you with a very well balanced and usable collection of ready to go orchestras in-a-box.
-When there is no budget to do all that time consuming scoring, and all you want to do it just follow the action on screen while having a full orchestra at your finger-tips, this is exactly what you want.
+We love how Lumina removes all the tedious work of scoring individual instruments and just presents you with a very well-balanced and usable collection of ready-to-go orchestras in a box.
+When there is no budget to do all that time-consuming scoring, and all you want to do is just follow the action on screen while having a full orchestra at your fingertips, this is exactly what you want.